UniversalDependencies/UD_Latvian-LVTB/README.md

 # Acknowledgments

-This work is supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 (Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian).
+This work is supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 (Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian, [data](https://github.com/LUMII-AILab/FullStack)).
 The pilot project was supported by State Research Programme "National Identity".

 # References